4 Reasons to Use a Credit Card for Purchases

 Merchants with surcharges

-Some retailers charge extra fees for credit card payments.
-In such cases, paying with cash or a debit card might save you money.
+Some retailers charge convenience fees for credit card payments.
+Those typically only apply when credit cards aren’t the merchant’s standard payment method.
+In that case, paying with cash or a debit card might save you money.

-If a large purchase will take months to repay, the accruing interest could outweigh the benefits of using your credit card.
+If you need to make a large purchase that will take months to repay, the accruing interest could outweigh the benefits of using your credit card.

-If you decide to use your credit card for most of your purchases, here are some ways to avoid financial pitfalls:
+If you decide to use your credit card for most of your purchases, these tips may help you avoid financial pitfalls:

 Pay in full each month